freem/VPF0Viewer/README.txt

 ================================================================================
 Usage
 ================================================================================
-Upon opening the program, you will see a menu bar and a blank window.
+Upon opening the program, you will see a menu bar, a blank part of the window, and the status bar.

 Here is a crude ASCII diagram of the main window:
 +------------------------------+